tekperfect/devops-docs/docs/courses/05-Programming/home.md

 Students by the end of the course will be able to...

-1. Understand operating systems
+1. Understand basic python programming concepts
-1. Undertand setup maintanance, and security
+1. Undertand create basic scripts that can parse data
-1. Create basic scripts
+1. Create basic scripts that are capable of taking user input

 # 📚 Lessons
 ## Python